OpenZWave/Thrift4OZW/README-OpenZWave.txt

 -------------------
 STOMP Notifications
 -------------------
-Also take a look at monitor.rb, its a basic STOMP client in Ruby listening for OpenZWave notifications.
+Also take a look at ozw-monitor.rb, its a basic STOMP client in Ruby listening for OpenZWave notifications.
 The script uses the BitStruct library to break down ValueIDs into fields.
 Take into account that you should keep all ValueID's in a Hash or Array for subsequent calls to OpenZWave.